 Overall though, the figures look decent to my aging eyes when seen at gaming board distance – although the camera gets a little too close for photoing and they sometimes don’t look too good at that view.

-I haven’t had a full size game of Warhammer or 40K in years now, but Mantic’s Deadzone has piqued my interest.
-Although some of the models are rather cheap and take some cleaning up and gluing together, they’re coming across a bit more interesting than Warhammer 40k figures do.
+I haven’t had a proper full size game of Warhammer or 40K in years now, but Mantic’s Deadzone has piqued my interest.
+Although some of the models are rather cheap and take some cleaning up and gluing together, they’re coming across as intersting and the range is expanding nicely.

-I’ve also started playing Mantic’s Kings of War which has given a new lease of life to all the old fantasy figures I own which haven’t really been touched since around 2003.
-I heavily backed the Kings of War 2nd Kickstarter.
+I’ve also been playing Mantic’s Kings of War which has given a new lease of life to all the old fantasy figures I own which haven’t really been touched for years.
+I backed the Kings of War 2nd Kickstarter.
 The game is just brilliant now.
-RIP Warhammer.

 If you’re in Ashby (Scunthorpe) and have chance, pop into RA Models opposite the market.
 Great friendly service and will order things in if they aren’t in stock.